dennisyakovlev/open-addr-table/README.md

 # Open Address Table

-steps to build and test. run `./configure --help` for more info
+steps to build and test. run `./configure --help` for more info, since `make` wont do anything as all targets are disabled by default

 ```
 ./configure build